Jonathan2251/lbd/source/llvmstructure.rst

 SSA form
 ~~~~~~~~

 SSA form says that each variable is assigned exactly once.
+One instruction
+in SSA form can have more than one destination virtual register.
 LLVM IR is SSA form which has unbounded virtual registers (each variable is
 assigned exactly once and is keeped in different virtual register).
 As the result, the optimization steps used in code generation sequence which